 Conducted in collaboration with Ziegler and the architectural firm of Dorsky Hodgson Parrish Yue (first report) and C.C.
 Hodgson Architectural Group (second report), these national reports of continuing care retirement communities (CCRCs) describe the impact of wellness programs on residents, and factors related to successful wellness programs from the perspective of program managers, administrators, and presidents/CEOs.

 Developers and providers can use these survey results to address potential opportunities and create innovations to help shape the future of senior living services, programs, and amenities.
 The ultimate goal is to create environments and lifestyles where older adults want to live, not just where they need to live.

-This on-demand webinar debunks common myths about the sexual health of older adults and offers tactics and tips for identifying and addressing appropriate and inappropriate sexual behavior.
+This live webinar debunks common myths about the sexual health of older adults and offers tactics and tips for identifying and addressing appropriate and inappropriate sexual behavior.